Thank you to one of my colleagues, Rachel Davis, for

 planning to give birth, Bruss and I suggest that you think about writing two birth

-one that has your wishes written down in the event of complications and that
+plans.
+Write one for a normal, uncomplicated birth at your chosen birth place.
+Also consider writing one that has your wishes written down in the event of complications, and that

 unforeseen circumstances, your birth plan can act as a compass for your